 - Dancers and judges from the "Strictly Come Dancing" show appear across the fleet on selected sailings.

-- Plenty of bars, including the Crow's Nest (with 20 different British gins) and the Glass House, with wines hand-picked by wine guru Olly Smith, and expect the likes of karaoke, quizzes and (largely sedate) discos.
+- Plenty of bars, including the Crow's Nest (with 20 different British gins); Brodie's, which features more than 70 different types of beers and the Glass House, with wines hand-picked by wine guru Olly Smith.

 How well are families catered for?